United Front Work Department: Reform and opening up

 Scholar of Chinese political history John P. Burns presents in his book The Chinese Communist Party's Nomenklatura System excerpts from internal party documents demonstrating the role of the UFWD.
 The UFWD is to "implement better the party's united front policy and to assess and understand patriotic personages in different fields... so that we can arrange for correct placements for them and fully mobilize and bring into play their positive role in the Four Modernizations and to accomplish the return of Taiwan to the motherland so as to fulfill the cause of uniting the whole country, and to carry forward and solidify the revolutionary, patriotic united front."

-The UFWD was used in the early years of PRC rule "to guarantee CCP oversight" over groups that were not directly associated with the Party and government.
-Those groups, including NGOs, were brought under the authority of the UFWD, whose job it was to “continuing to play its part in mobilizing and rallying the whole people in common struggle” after the Liberation in 1949.
-When the CCP "shifted its focus from the 'mass line' to 'class struggle', the real united front disappeared.
-While the United Front Department still existed, its duties of uniting with all forces for the 'common struggle' shifted mainly to serving the Party's leadership and 'consolidating the proletarian dictatorship'," according to Brookings Institution visiting fellow Zhang Ye.
 According to Roger Faligot, the aftermath of the 1989 Tiananmen Square protests and massacre led to the "growing use of party organizations, such as the United Front Work Department and friendship associations, as fronts for intelligence operations."
 Based on their actions in Taiwan and elsewhere the United Front Work Department appears to be used as a cover to conduct intelligence operations against targets of interest to the CCP.

-Xi administration
+Xi Jinping

+Xi Jinping has repeatedly emphasized the importance to the UFWD, adopting Mao's phrasing that "united front work" is one of the CCP's three "magic weapons".

-In 2018, the United Front Work Department went through a reorganization as part of the deepening the reform of the Party and state institutions in which it absorbed the State Administration for Religious Affairs (SARA) and the Overseas Chinese Affairs Office (OCAO) to become two internal bureaus.
+In 2018, the UFWD was reorganized through a series of institutional reforms in which it absorbed the State Administration for Religious Affairs (SARA) and the Overseas Chinese Affairs Office (OCAO) to become two internal bureaus.
 As part of the "one institution with two names" system, the UFWD retains OCAO and SARA (also called National Religious Affairs Administration) as external nameplates.
 The UFWD also assumed direct control of the National Ethnic Affairs Commission.
 With the reorganization, the UFWD effectively became China's main agency overseeing and managing ethnic, religious and overseas Chinese affairs.
 The State Religious Affairs Commission and the State Council Overseas Chinese Office were also merged within the United Front Work Department.

+In 2021, UFWD and SARA issued the directive Some Views on Managing Folk Beliefs, which provides a framework for legitimizing Chinese folk religion, which it characterizes as "folk belief".
+Previously, few folk religious temples were able to obtain registered legal status, often by registering as Buddhist or Daoist sites.
+Following the policy changes in the Xi administration, folk religion temples can register as folk belief activities sites.

+In June 2026, the UFWD launched official Kuaishou and Douyin accounts called "United Front New Words."

 Structure

 The UFWD is reported to have over 40,000 personnel and does not disclose its budget.
-However, it was estimated to have a budget of at least US$2.6 billion in 2019.
+However, various organizations under the UFWD were estimated to collectively have a budget of at least US$2.6 billion in 2019.
 It oversees and directs eight minor and subordinate parties and the All-China Federation of Industry and Commerce.
 Huaqiao University and Jinan University are directly managed by the UFWD.